 These are only a few of the Bible verses that emphasize the necessity for daily Bible reading in our lives.
 We need it to live and grow spiritually.
 To neglect it will result in spiritual weakness and lack of growth.
-The Creator’s classroom wants to help you in that endeavor, with this Free Printable Bible Reading Plan
+The Creator’s classroom wants to help you in that endeavor, with these Free Topical Bible Reading Plans.

 Start your day with God

 Morning Bible verses set the tone for the whole day.
 It helps us remember that whatever we have to tackle, we are not doing it alone.
 The book of Lamentations tells us that God’s mercies and compassions are new every morning.
 He remembers we are weak and He wants to give us strength for the day.
 He remembers that we were formed from dust and are dependant on Him.(Lamentations 3:22-23, Isaiah 40:31, Psalm 103:14)

 Morning is a great time to ask, “what is God’s message for me today?”
 It is a good time to ask for God’s wisdom in everything we do throughout the rest of our day.

 Topical studies are great Bible reading plans for beginners.

 Each month the Creator’s Classroom brings you different topical Bible Reading Plans with daily Scripture readings.
 You will also be challenged to think about what it means to you, as well as write your thoughts in a journal.
 These are instant downloads with no email required.